-A murder mystery story.
-The Soco & Soco law firm run by four brothers headquartered in Fairbanks, Alaska with offices in the District of Columbia and Atlanta Georgia has been retained to solve the suicide of a native Alaskan.
+A murder mystery filled with romance.
+The Soco & Soco law firm run by four brothers headquartered in Fairbanks, Alaska with offices in the District of Columbia and Atlanta Georgia.
+They have been retained to solve the suicide of a native Alaskan.
 His case was closed three years ago in the District of Columbia after an extensive investigation.
-Even though this event happened in the Washington DC area, evidence was found in the state of Georgia that has proven beneficial.
+Even though this event happened in the DC area, evidence found in the state of Georgia has proven beneficial.
 The Soco brothers knew their best investigator Alphonso, should handle this case.

 Alphonso is known for solving almost any case brought before him.
 Respected across the state of Alaska and the DC area.
 Several law firms in Alaska have sought to pull him away from Soco & Soco, but this firm is like a family to him.
 He is happy working with and for them and they pay him well.
 Alphonso is single and thirty-four years of age and he has focused on work so much his personal life has suffered.
 The Soco brothers have been teasing him about becoming an old man, and therefore he needs to find himself a wife.
 He has hopes of finding that special lady working on this case.

-The victim's brother Johnny, brought this case to the firm based on new evidence he has found.
-He has never believed the outcome of the case and suspected the Washington police department did not do an in-depth investigation.
-His latest evidence for this case involves an affair his brother was having.
-The condition for Soco law firm to reopen this case is Johnny must get authorization from the family to have the body exhumed and autopsied by the coroner.
-Johnny realizes reopening this case will not only bring grief to him, but the victim's immediate family, especially his wife Violet.
-She and her children will have to embrace another investigation.
+The victim's brother Johnny, brought this case to the firm based on new evidence of his brother having an affair.
+He has never believed the outcome of the case and suspects an in-depth investigation was not completed by DC police.
+The condition for Soco to reopen this case is Johnny must get authorization from the family to have the body exhumed and autopsied by the coroner.
+Johnny realizes reopening this case will not only bring grief to him but the victim's immediate family, especially his wife Violet.
+She and her children will have to embrace for another investigation.

 The wait is over, Who Would Have Thought is here.